numpy/numpy/doc/source/reference/c-api/types-and-structures.rst

 .. c:type:: PyArrayObject_fields

-   The :c:type:`PyArrayObject_fields` C-structure contains all of the required information for an array.
-All instances of an ndarray (and its subclasses) will have this structure.
-For future compatibility, these structure members should normally be accessed using the provided functions and macros.
-Direct access to the members of :c:type:`PyArrayObject_fields` should be avoided.
-Instead, users should interact with :c:type:`PyArrayObject`, which provides a stable interface for accessing array data and metadata.
+   The :c:type:`PyArrayObject_fields` C-structure contains all necessary information for an array, used by ndarray instances and subclasses.
-   This struct may be moved to a private header in a future release, further emphasizing the importance of using the defined macros for access.
+   Direct access to its members should be avoided for compatibility.
+Instead, interact with :c:type:`PyArrayObject` via provided functions and macros, which offer a stable interface for array data and metadata.
+This structure may be moved to a private header in the future, emphasizing the use of macros for access.

    .. code-block:: c

-      typedef struct PyArrayObject {
+      typedef struct{
           PyObject_HEAD
           char *data;
           int nd;